 CoverDesignAI Logo featuring an open book with a quill and stars CoverDesignAI

-⭐ We've proudly delivered 42655 Books 212441 Designs
+⭐ We've proudly delivered 46991 Books 230302 Designs

 Design Request

-Book Genre: true_crime
+Book Genre: True Crime

 Expect Emotions: Angry

-Expect Elements: None
+Expect Elements: N/A

 Expect Layout: Create an image HD of the front and back pages of the book titled "The Child of Exile".
 The front page has a quote and the author's name which is Rohit Kachroo.
 The book is based on the 1990 Kashmiri Hindu genocide in Kashmir.
 The author is a child who was 5 years old when this happened.
 The back page has a brief description of the book.
 The description is as follows:- In the freezing winter of 1990, a four-year-old child witnesses his world collapse overnight.
 The narrow lanes of Habbakadal, once filled with the warmth of home and laughter, echo instead with chilling slogans calling for the death of his people.
 As darkness engulfs Kashmir, his family is forced to flee, leaving behind generations of memories, their home, and a life they will never reclaim.
 Based on the true experiences of a Kashmiri Hindu family, The Child of Exile is a heart-wrenching account of survival, loss, and the haunting trauma of genocide.
 Through the eyes of an innocent child, this book exposes the brutality of terrorism, the betrayal of neighbors turned radicals, and the painful reality of exile.
 Yet, amid despair, it is also a story of resilience, a testament to the undying spirit of a people longing for justice and the home they were forced to abandon.
 Unflinching, deeply emotional, and unforgettable, The Child of Exile is not just a memoir.
 It is a cry for the lost homeland and a demand for the world to remember.
 Front Cover Design Suggestions: Title: The Child of Exile (Bold, distressed typography) Author: Rohit Kachroo (Solemn serif font) Visual Concept: A young child in traditional Kashmiri attire standing alone in the snow.
 A distant burning home, symbolizing loss and destruction.
 Dark shadows or silhouettes of militants in the background, conveying fear.
 Snow-covered streets of Kashmir with a sense of desolation.
 A poignant quote at the top to set the tone.
 Back Cover Design Suggestions: Background Image: An abandoned house with broken windows.
 A lone key in the snow, symbolizing lost homes and exile.
 Book Description: Clearly readable with a subtle distressed font.
 Color Theme: Dark tones with contrasting white snow, evoking coldness and tragedy.

-Expect Color: None
+Expect Color: N/A

 Design Concept